vladstejeroiu/Data-Visualisation/README.md

 # Data-Visualisation

-## CSC337 A1: Information Visualization
+## CSC337 A1: Information Visualisation
 Data Visualisations using Altair and Python.

 Directory         | Contents